Enugu to employ 1,000 youths as traffic officers, forest guards

-The Head of Service of the state, Mr Ken Chukwuegbo, made the disclosure in a statement in Enugu on Monday.
+The Head of Service of the state, Mr Ken Chukwuegbo, made the disclosure in a statement in Enugu yesterday.

 Interested youths must be indigenes of the state and possess a minimum of Senior Secondary School Certificate, according to the head of service.